Standard Terms For The Supply Of Goods And/Or Services

 9.4.
 Exchange rate variations

-9.4.2 Where the price given in the Quotation is subject to exchange rate variations, the Company will as soon as possible after receipt of the Customer's accepted Quotation, obtain, at its own expense, forward cover for any change in the exchange rate.
-The rate at which such cover is obtained will be used to calculate the final price of the goods and the Customer will be advised of the final price promptly thereafter.
+9.4.2 Where the price given in the Quotation is subject to exchange rate variations, the Company will, as soon as possible after receipt of the Customer’s accepted Quotation, obtain, at its own expense, forward cover for any change in the exchange rate.
+The rate at which such cover is obtained will be used to calculate the final price of the goods, and the Customer will be advised of the final price promptly thereafter.

-9.4.3 In making adjustments to the price in terms of this clause 9.4.1, the Company shall be obliged to disclose to the Customer only the amount subject to the variation and the
+9.4.3 In making adjustments to the price in terms of this clause 9.4.1, the Company shall be obliged to disclose to the Customer only the amount subject to the variation and the rate at which forward cover was obtained.
+The Customer shall not be entitled to receive other information relating to the cost or price analysis of the Goods sold.

-a purchase order.
+9.4.4 The Customer may request that forward cover be purchased at any point after placing a purchase order.
 The Company shall obtain this forward cover and use this rate to provide a final and fixed price of the Goods to the Customer.

 9.5.
 Disputes as to price adjustments

-9.5.3 A certificate signed by the Company's auditors as to the amount of any increase shall be prima facie proof of the amount due to the Company and shall be binding upon
+9.5.3 A certificate signed by the Company’s auditors as to the amount of any increase shall be prima facie proof of the amount due to the Company and shall be binding upon both parties.

 10. Payment

-Goods and/or Services must be paid for in full, prior to or on the date of delivery.
+10.2 If the Company does not extend credit to or withdraws credit from the Customer, Goods and/or Services must be paid for in full, prior to or on the date of delivery.

 10.3 If any amount due to the Company is not paid on the due date, the Customer will be liable to pay interest on the overdue amount at the rate of two percent (2%) above the Company’s fluctuating prime bank overdraft lending rate, calculated with effect from the due date of payment to final date of payment, both days inclusive, compounded monthly.